saimunikoti/GraphNeuralNetwork-Resilience-ComplexNetworks/README.md

 # Graph Neural Network for identification of critical nodes and links in large Complex Networks
-Graph machine learning based scalable framework for identifying critical nodes/links in a large social, biological and urban networks.
+Graph machine learning based scalable framework for identifying critical nodes/links in large social, biological and urban networks.

 ## Relevant papers